 Pros of Buying Used Parts at a Salvage Yard

 You can save hundreds of dollars with each trip to a self-service junkyard.
-There are parts you can get for real cheap like a battery for $12, a door door for $60 and a mid-size car engine for $350.
-The advantage of a self service yard is that you are doing the labor the part removal.
-That means the savings is passed onto you since you are doing the work.
+There are parts you can get for real cheap like a battery for $12, a door door for $60, and a mid-size car engine for $350.
+The advantage of a self service yard is that you are doing the labor and the part removal.
+That means the savings are passed onto you since you are doing the work.

-Another pro is that you will find factory installed and assembled parts.
-This means way more OEM parts then aftermarket parts.
+Another pro is that you will find factory-installed and assembled parts.
+This means way more OEM parts than aftermarket parts.
 Essentially perfect fitment, the original part (important for a resto project), and if you weren’t sure how it was originally installed you can see it.

-For our best tips on pulling parts read: 16 Tip for Pulling Parts at an Auto Salvage.
+For our best tips on pulling parts read: 16 Tips for Pulling Parts at an Auto Salvage.

 Cons of Buying Used Parts

-The downsides to used parts is quality.
+The downside to used parts is quality.
 The vehicles are in a junkyard for a reason.
 Some parts may have reached their end of life or have been completely beaten on by the previous owner.
-For any part you should inspect it before removal and again after removal.
+For any part, you should inspect it before removal and again after removal.
 Look for corrosion, rust, and other signs of severe damage.

 Self Service Junkyards Near Me Conclusion